The question of why women travel alone more than men comes up again and again.

 Second Wave Feminism – Boomers & Millennials Travel the Dream

 Millennials are the number 1 demographic who read Solo Traveler.
 Boomers are close behind.
-So, what's the connection between these two generations and female solo travel?
+So, what's the connection between these two generations and women traveling solo?

 Second wave feminism began in the United States in the early 1960s and soon spread across the western world.
 It lasted about two decades.
 These were the years when boomers were coming of age.
-At 14 I had a subscription to MS. Magazine.
+At 14 I had a subscription to Ms. Magazine.
 Feminism had an impact on me and all my female friends in terms of how we lived at the time.
-Confidence and independence were core values and how we expected to live in the future.
-We are the women who then raised millennial daughters.
-(Or, at least those who had daughters are.
-I had only sons.)
+Confidence and self-sufficiency were core values.
+Boomers are the women who then raised millennial daughters.

 Perhaps